 USC offers a payment plan option.
 Students can enroll in an interest-free USC Payment Plan to pay for tuition, fees, university housing, meal plans, and other miscellaneous university charges in monthly installments.
 Detailed information about the plan can be found online at the USC Student Financial Services website listed above.

 On-campus employment is available to international students at USC.
 While students may seek part-time employment to supplement their personal funds, they should not expect to support their tuition and living expenses through on-campus employment.
 On-campus jobs are posted on the ConnectSC website.

 To determine eligibility status and initiate the financial aid process, students who are U.S. citizens or eligible non-citizens must first complete the Free Application for Federal Student Aid (FAFSA).
-The 2013-14 FAFSA can be completed as early as January 1, 2013.
+The FAFSA application can be completed as early as January 1st of the year in which you intend to enroll.
 USC's school code is 001328.
 Do not delay submission of the FAFSA because you have not yet filed your federal income tax return.
 Instead, use your best estimates of income.
 To electronically sign your FAFSA, you will need your four digit federal PIN.
 If you do not have one or you do not remember your PIN, you can request a new or duplicate one with the U.S. Department of Education.

 After you have successfully completed the FAFSA, you will receive an electronic notification from the USC Gould School of Law School Financial Aid Office with additional information and instructions on the federal loan application process.

 Another option for students who need to finance their law studies is private educational loans offered by lenders.
 For more information about private financing opportunities for international and domestic students, please click here.